-Responsive Coordination: Promotes citizen involvement and response during community sensitive decision-making in the planning and development process for transportation projects; embraces community concerns such as land use issues, environmental preservation, or economic development; minimizes conflict; and works to solve community problems by promoting livable and stable communities.
+Responsive Coordination: Promote citizen involvement and response on communitysensitive decision-making in planning and developing transportation projects that embrace community concerns such as land use issues, environmental preservation, or economic development.
+Responsive Coordination seeks to minimize conflict, and works to help solve community problems by assisting to promote livable and stable communities by placing priority on preserving or enhancing community character, neighborhood cohesion, social interaction, safety, and general quality of life.